The Milkmaid by Johannes Vermeer

 - How old was Johannes Vermeer when he died?

-Camera obscura also referred to as pinhole image, is the natural optical phenomenon that occurs when an image of a scene at the other side of a screen is projected through a small hole in that screen as a reversed and inverted image on a surface opposite to the opening.
+Camera obscura, also referred to as a pinhole image, is a natural optical phenomenon.
+It occurs when an image of a scene at the other side of a screen is projected through a small hole in that screen as a reversed and inverted image on a surface opposite the opening.
 The term “camera obscura” also refers to constructions or devices that make use of the principle within a box, tent or room.

 While the technical principles of the camera obscura have been known since antiquity, the broad use of the technical concept in producing images with a linear perspective in paintings started in the Western Renaissance and the scientific revolution.
-Camerae obscurae with a lens in the opening has been used since the second half of the 16th century and became popular as an aid for drawing and painting.
+Camerae obscurae with a lens in the opening had been used since the second half of the 16th century.
+It became popular as an aid for drawing and painting.

 “Tears come from the heart and not from the brain.”